 He is recognised internationally as an expert in endocrine pathology.
 His particular expertise lies in transforming advances in basic sciences into techniques such as immunohistochemistry which can be used diagnostically.
 He is credited for describing new techniques for the diagnosis of parathyroid carcinoma and hereditary parathyroid disease, adrenal carcinoma and aggressive pituitary tumours.

-A/Prof Molloy is Director of the Australian Proteome Analysis Facility (APAF) at Macquarie University.
+Prof Molloy is the inaugural Lawrence Penn Chair of Bowel Cancer Research at the Sydney Medical School, Northern Clinical School, RNSH campus.
 His research interests are in the application of proteomics for translational biomedical research and molecular cell biology.
 He uses mass spectrometry to characterise and quantitate proteins in biospecimens for prognostication and prediction of response to therapies.

 Recent research includes collaborations with clinicians working on colorectal, melanoma and thyroid cancers.
 He has established protocols for collection and mass spectrometry profiling of blood plasma proteins using mass spectrometry.
 His work has identified prognostic and predictive tumour-based and plasma-based protein biomarkers associated with node-positive colon cancers.
 Mark has over 100 publications and has graduated 8 PhD students and 4 MRes students.Read More